NFT Cost Basis and Disposal Tracking: Every NFT Is Its Own Lot (2026)

 - attributable gas;

 per the jurisdiction's rules on what is capitalisable.
-The exact deductibility of gas, fees, and royalties is jurisdiction-specific, so treat the components as a documented policy and confirm the specifics — do not hard-code one country's rule (see portfolio PnL for the analogous fee discipline).
+The exact deductibility of gas, fees and royalties is jurisdiction-specific, so treat the components as a documented policy and confirm the specifics rather than hard-coding one country's rule (see portfolio PnL for the analogous fee discipline).

 The disposal computation